mapninja/Earthsys144/Labs/Week_04/Table_Operations_in_QGIS_pt1.md

 ![](images/Table_Operations_in_QGIS-dc8a46a0.png)

-* Are the variables ordinal, nominal, or interval/ratio?
 * Which variables are found in both tables?
 * Which variables might serve as ***key fields*** for the table, and which would be inappropriate as keys?
-  _(See Chapter 8 in the Bolstad textbook, if you’re unsure on these concepts)_
+  (See Chapter 8 in the Bolstad textbook, if you’re unsure on these concepts)

-**Close** this window, and **Open the Attribute Table** for `demographics.shp`, again.
+7. **Close** this window, and **Open the Attribute Table** for `demographics.shp`, again.

 Each record (row) in each table corresponds to each polygon in this US Census Bureau demographic data, displayed in `demographics.shp`.
 These files were produced from U.S. Census data, which uses a variable named `Blkgrp` as a unique identifier.
 Each record in our tables corresponds to a **US Census block group**.

-**Inspect the Field properties**, as you did above, for the `moredata.dbf` table.
+8. **Inspect the Field properties**, as you did above, for the `moredata.dbf` table

    Note that the `BLKGRP` variable is defined in the same way as the `BLKGRP` variable in the `demographics.shp` table.
 We should be able to use this as our joining variable.

 ![](images/Table_Operations_in_QGIS-16a038bf.png)